Welcome to the Land of Eternal Spring: Guatemala City Airport

 • For the most current vaccination information, check the CDC and NHS.

-• Hepatitis A and Typhoid vaccinations recommended.
+• Hepatitis A and Typhoid vaccinations are recommended.

 Photo credit: @eminent_lugagge